jjshoots/PyFlyt/docs/_sources/documentation.md.txt

 ## Gymnasium Environments

 If all you want are the Gymnasium environments, you can skip everything and go straight to the [Gymnasium Environments](documentation/gym_envs) section.

+## PettingZoo Environments

+Similarly, if all you want are the PettingZoo environments, you can skip everything and go straight to the [PettingZoo Environments](documentation/pz_envs) section.

 ## I want to do more!